StohnCoin-Projects/StohnCoin3/doc/developer-notes.md

-If you are testing multi-machine code that needs to operate across the internet, you can run with either the `-signet` or the `-testnet` config option to test with "play bitcoins" on a test network.
+If you are testing multi-machine code that needs to operate across the internet, you can run with either the `-signet` or the `-testnet` config option to test with "play Stohn Coins" on a test network.

 If you are testing something that can run on one machine, run with the `-regtest` option.
 In regression test mode, blocks can be created on demand;